briancappello/sqlalchemy-unchained/README.md

 Here we're creating an on-disk SQLite database at `project-root/db/dev.sqlite`.

+#### Using PostgreSQL or MariaDB/MySQL

-If instead you'd like to use MariaDB/MySQL or PostgreSQL, now would be the time to configure it.
-For example, to use PostgreSQL with ``psycopg2``:
+If instead you'd like to use PostgreSQL or MariaDB/MySQL, now would be the time to configure it.
+For example, to use PostgreSQL with the ``psycopg2`` engine:

 ```python
 # your_package/config.py